-Baylor > Counseling Center > Resources > Online for Students > Depression
+Baylor > Counseling Center > Resources > Student Resources > Depression

 A comprehensive website that includes information about understanding, treating, and dealing with depression.
 Accounts from individuals suffering from depression are given.

 Information from the National Institute of Mental Health website on depression.
 Provides detailed information on treatments, including information about effective forms of psychotherapy and the use of medications and their side-effects.